AliceO2Group/AliceO2/Framework/Core/README.md

 The Data Processing Layer in particular requires:

-* That the inputs of each computation are provided upfront.
+* That the inputs types of each computation are provided upfront.
-* That the outputs of each computation are provided upfront.
+* That the outputs types of each computation are provided upfront.
 * That a time identifier can be associated to inputs

 and given these premises it actually guarantees: